DjedAlliance/Djed-Solidity-WebDashboard/README.md

 This repository contains the complete source code for a frontend application designed to facilitate user interaction with deployments of the Djed protocol's Solidity implementation.

-With the aim of providing a smooth user experience, the codebase offers a comprehensive set of functionalities for users to engage with Djed deployments efficiently.

-The frontend enables users to explore and interact with various features and capabilities of Djed, leveraging the power of the Solidity implementation.

-By accessing this repository, developers and enthusiasts can delve into the inner workings of the frontend and gain a deeper understanding of how it integrates with Djed's Solidity implementation to enable a robust and user-friendly experience.

-Here you can interact with a deployment that uses [these smart contracts](https://github.com/DjedAlliance/Djed-Solidity/commits/Belus) on Milkomeda-C1.
+The solidity implementation of Djed can be found in the following repository: [link to the Djed Solidity implementation repository](https://github.com/DjedAlliance/Djed-Solidity).

+By utilizing this frontend application, users can conveniently engage with Djed deployments on Milkomeda-C1 and explore the functionalities provided by the smart contracts.

 ## Installation